Ransomware Groups Make The Move To Intermittent Encryption

 • Regularly tested incident response plans

-• Keep your software up to date: ensure you have the latest security patches installed for your operating system, antivirus software, and other applications.
-This will help prevent vulnerabilities that ransomware can exploit.
+• Keep your software updated: Ensure you have the latest security patches installed for your operating system, antivirus software, and other applications.
+This will help prevent vulnerabilities that any type of ransomware can exploit.

-• Use strong passwords: ensure you use strong passwords that are difficult to guess, and consider using a password manager to help you manage them.
-Weak passwords are easy for hackers to crack, giving them access to your system.
+• Use strong passwords: Be sure you use strong passwords that are difficult to guess and consider using a password manager to help you organize them.
+Weak passwords are easy for hackers to crack, giving them access to your system much easier.

-• Be cautious of email attachments: don't open attachments from unknown senders or suspicious emails.
-These attachments can contain malicious software that can infect your computer.
+• Be cautious of email attachments: don't open attachments from unknown senders or suspicious emails since they can contain malicious software that could infect your computer.

-• Use anti-malware software: install and use reputable anti-malware software to detect and remove malicious software from your computer.
+• Use anti-malware software: Install and use reputable anti-threat protection software to detect and remove malicious software from your computer.
 This software can also help prevent ransomware attacks.

-• Train your employees: educate your employees on how to recognize and avoid phishing emails and suspicious links.
+• Train your employees: Educate your employees on how to recognize and avoid phishing email attacks and suspicious links.
 This will help prevent ransomware attacks that rely on social engineering tactics.

 Cyberattack Exposes Student Records, COVID-19 Test Results, and Personal Information